-- (III) Permits to import narcotic, controlled and restricted drugs are issued to resident licensed dealers only.
-Should Canada not use the unassigned narcotic quota in a calendar year it would then allowed by international agreements, be utilized in the following year. - (IV) All narcotic quotas are on a calendar year basis and an application may be made at any time during the year. - (V) All the import permits are issued within five working days of receipt of application.
-In the case of a narcotic, the same length of time applies provided the Canadian quota has not been utilized for the calendar year. - (VI) Permits are issued for immediate importation except when a dealer has indicated that he wishes to import in the following calendar year.
+- IV.
+All narcotic quotas are on a calendar year basis and an application may be made at any time during the year. - V. Import permits are issued within ten working days of receipt of application.
+In the case of a narcotic, the same length of time applies provided the Canadian quota has not been utilized for the calendar year. - VI.
+Permits are issued for immediate importation except when a dealer has indicated that he wishes to import in the following calendar year.
 In this case the permit becomes valid 1 January.
-All permits are valid for three months from the date of issue with none extending beyond 31 December of the year in which the permit is granted. - (VII) All applications to import narcotics are reviewed by the Bureau of Dangerous Drugs, Department of National Health and Welfare, and the import permits are issued by this Bureau on the authority of the Minister of the Department of National Health and Welfare. - (VIII) Permits are issued to licensed manufacturers and distributors on a first-come-first-served and past performance basis.
-There is no maximum amount allocated per applicant and the applications are examined on receipt. - (IX) Under Canadian law and the International estimate system of the International Narcotics Control Board of the United Nations, the narcotic, controlled and restricted drugs requiring an import permit are also covered by an export permit issued by the narcotics authorities of the exporting country. - (X) Not applicable. - (XI) Export permits would only be issued for narcotic, controlled or restricted drugs after receiving an import permit from the importing country, and also for drugs not approved for sale on the Canadian market. - 7. (a) The importer of controlled and restricted drugs possessing a manufacture's or distributor's licence for that drug is usually issued an import permit within 5 days of receipt of the application.
-It is effective immediately. - (b) All permits are granted within 5 days if there is a legitimate medical or scientific need and the Canadian narcotic quota has not been utilized. - (c) No. All Permits are valid for three months from the date of issue and none extend beyond 31 December of the year in which they were issued.

-- (d) The Bureau of Dangerous Drugs, Health Protection Branch, Department of National Health and Welfare is the only group which the importer need contact. - 8.
-An application for an import permit can be refused if there is an insufficient narcotic quota remaining or if there has been non-compliance with the Acts and Regulations by the importer or if there is reason to suspect that there will be diversion of the drug to an illicit market.
+All permits are valid for three months from the date of issue with none extending beyond 31 December of the year in which the permit is granted. - VII.
+All applications to import narcotics, controlled and restrictive drugs are reviewed by the Bureau of Dangerous Drugs, Department of National Health and Welfare, and the import permits are issued by this Bureau on the authority of the Minister of the Department of National Health and Welfare. - VIII.
+Permits are issued to licensed manufacturers and distributors on a first-come-first-served and past performance basis.
+There is no maximum amount allocated per applicant and the applications are examined on receipt. - IX.
+Under Canadian law and the international estimate system of the International Narcotics Control Board of the United Nations, the narcotic, controlled and restricted drugs requiring an import permit are also covered by an export permit issued by the narcotics authorities of the exporting country. - X. Not applicable. - XI.
+No import pennits are issued on condition that drugs be exported and not sold on the Canadian market. - 7. (a) The importer of controlled and restricted drugs possessing a manufacture's or distributor's licence for that drug is usually issued an import permit within ten working days of receipt of the application.
+It is effective immediately. - (b) All permits are grantal within ten working days of receipt of application if there is a legitimate medical or scientific need and, if the product is narcotic, the Canadian narcotic quota has not been exceeded. - (2) No. All Permits are valid for three months from the date of issur and none extend beyong 31 December of the year in which they were issued.
+Permits issued in November are valid until 31 December only. - (d) The Bureau of Dangerous Drugs, Health Protection Branch, Department of National Health and Welfare is the only group which the importer need contact. - 8.
+An application for an import permit can be refused if a company is not licensed, if the product is not currently on the licence, if there is an insufficient narcotic quota remaining, if there has been non-compliance with the Acts and Regulations by the importer or if there is reason to suspect that there will be diversion of the drug to an illicit market.
 Reasons are given for refusing permits.

-9. Permits to import or export narcotic, controlled or restricted drugs are limited to these companies licensed to manufacture or distribute the drug in Canada.
+9. Permits to import or export narcotic, controlled or restricted drugs are limited to the companies licensed to manufacture or distribute the drug in Canada.
 A list of such companies is published at least once each year and revisions more frequently.
 There is no fee attached to the permits.
+However, there is a fee and requirements to be licensed.